Ellpeck/TinyLifeExampleMod/README.md

 This repository also contains a little script called `Run.sh` that you can use to automatically build your mod, copy it into the `Mods` directory of your Tiny Life instance and run the game.
 Just be sure to modify all of the paths first.

 The game's API is **fully documented**.
 The documentation is easily accessible by opening any of the API's files in your IDE.
-The most updated version can be found on [the wiki](https://github.com/Ellpeck/TinyLifeExampleMod/wiki) as well.
+The most updated version can be found [in this repository](https://github.com/Ellpeck/TinyLifeExampleMod/tree/main/Api) as well.

 ## Distributing mods
 To distribute your mod to other people, all you have to do is go into the `bin/Debug/netcoreapp3.0` folder after building and copy your mod's `dll` and the `Content` directory.
 You can either send them to your friends directly or pack them into an archive first.